Talk · TDWI München 2026

 • Code generation: Java, Pydantic, dbt models, SQL DDL

-• Metadata distribution: push to metastores, catalogs (Collibra), and marketplaces (Entropy Data)
+• Metadata distribution: push into metastores, catalogs, and marketplaces

 • Infrastructure provisioning: output ports, input ports, anonymization, access control

-• Collaboration & governance: naming conventions, schema evolution, usage agreements, approval workflows
+• Collaboration and governance: naming conventions, schema evolution, usage agreements, approval workflows

 The Data Contract CLI: import from SQL DDL, JSON Schema, Iceberg, dbt, BigQuery and more, and export to SQL, HTML, dbt, Pydantic, and run tests against AWS S3, BigQuery, Azure, Databricks, Snowflake, and Kafka